abutler911/PantryPal/CONTRIBUTING.md

 # Contributing to PantryPal 🥫

 Thank you for considering contributing to PantryPal!
 We're excited to have you help us build a better zero-waste kitchen planner.
+If an issue is labelled 'good first issue', feel free to comment "I'd like to work on this!" - we'll assign it to you.

 ## 🚀 Getting Started